Alfred Hitchcock Collectors’ Guide: Rich and Strange (1931)

 Betty Amann: femme fatale at your disservice

 The film features a scarlet temptress in the shapely form of German-Jewish actress Betty Amann, star of the wonderful Asphalt (1929), in which she essayed a similar role.
 An accomplished player in her homeland then later in the UK and US, she was also reputedly one of the many conquests of Charlie Chaplin.
-Asphalt is one of my fave late-period German silents and there are many poor bootlegs around, but these are the only official releases to date:
+Asphalt is one of my fave late-period German silents and though there are many poor bootlegs around, these are the only official releases to date:

 It’s a pity the only HD release thus far is in the completely non-subtitled German BD set – though the film has very few intertitles anyway – but perhaps Eureka at least will upgrade their DVD one day.